BABY FORMULA

 If you're a mom with a family history of severe food allergies, it's recommended that you limit or avoid consuming dairy products or milk, peanuts, tree nuts, fish, shellfish, eggs, and fried foods.
 Removing these potential allergens from the maternal diet may help to prevent the development of food allergies in your breastfed baby.

-Family History of Food Allergies?
-Maternal Foods to Avoid
+Family History of Food Allergies

 Food Additives that Can Provoke Allergies